 Our purpose is to ensure the individual has the right to cultivate, possess, and use cannabis at the plant genus level.
 That basic right will become more important into the future as judges will refer back to the Ohio Constitution to rule on the many cases that will still come in the wake of HB 523 passing.
 Our goal is to ensure that we have that basic individual right there to be the guidepost for those case decisions.

-Please read the MCIH amendment and help us establish the individual right to cannabis by volunteering and/or donating.
+Please read the cannabis amendment and help us establish the individual right to cannabis by collecting signatures and mailing them in.